HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### saveDugga_ms.php
-__saveDugga_ms.php__ allows the user to make multiple saves of dugga answers before final submission.
+__saveDugga_ms.php__ handles the saving of user submissions for a specific dugga.
+Allows the user to make multiple saves of dugga answers before final submission (updating user answers, inserting new user answers, and selecting data from the __'userAnswer'__ table.).
 The user can update their answer multiple times as needed, and the system manages these updates until an approved grade is received, which then blocks further submissions for that specific dugga.
+The microserive retrieves all updated data from the database (through retrieveShowDuggaService_ms.php) as the output for the microservice.
+See __retrieveShowDuggaService_ms.php__ for more information.

 __Include original service files:__ sessions.php, basic.php

+__Include microservice:__ retrieveShowDuggaService_ms.php

+- __Session check:__ Checks if the user is logged in and retrieves submission details (hash, password, variant) from the session or POST data for the specified course, version, dugga, and moment.

+- __Logging:__ Logs the start of the service event with details about the operation.

+- __Retrieve submissions (if existing):__ Queries the database for existing submissions matching the stored hash.

+- __Update or insert submission:__

+    - If a submission exists and the hash and password match, updates the user answer.
+    - If no submission exists or the hash/password do not match, inserts a new user answer.
+    - If the user is a superuser and no submissions are found, retrieves all submissions for the given moment.

+- __Return results:__ Calls 'retrieveShowDuggaService' function (retrieveProfileService_ms.php) to fetch and return information about the dugga (inlcuding submissions) from the database, in a JSON format.

 __Querys used in this microservice:__